Particle Acceleration Time due to Turbulence-Induced Magnetic Reconnection: Results

 \section{Results}

 Figure \ref{jet3D}, shows 3D views of different snapshots of the jet.
-Each snapshot presents the particles being accelerated in the RMHD-PIC model, superimposed on the magnetic field lines (left diagrams) and the magnetic reconnection sites for the three conditions identified with the \cite{kadowaki_etal_2021} reconnection search algorithm (right diagrams).
-The top snapshot on the left shows the system when the CDKI starts to grow and the jet column is deformed in zigzags driving an initial particle acceleration dominated by curvature drift, as shown in \citetalias{Medina-Torrejón_2023} \citep[see also][]{alves_etal_2018} and \citepalias{Medina-Torrejón_2021}.
-In this phase, we detect only very few incidental reconnection sites with intermediate acceleration values as shown on the right diagram.
-According to the results in \citetalias{Medina-Torrejón_2023}, turbulence driven by the CDKI develops in the system only after $t=30$ L/c.
-The middle and bottom snapshots, at $t= 40$ and $45$ L/c, respectively, highlight the appearance of several particles being accelerated in the exponential regime (see the histogram of the particles energy distribution evolution with time in the upper panel of Figure 6 in \citetalias{Medina-Torrejón_2023}).
+Each snapshot presents the particles being accelerated in the RMHD-PIC model, superimposed on the magnetic field lines (left diagrams) and the magnetic reconnection sites for the three conditions identified by the \cite{kadowaki_etal_2021} reconnection search algorithm (middle and right diagrams).
+The top snapshot on the left shows the system when the CDKI starts to grow and the jet column is deformed in zigzags driving an initial particle acceleration dominated by curvature drift, as shown in \citetalias{Medina-Torrejon_2023} \citep[see also][]{alves_etal_2018} and \citepalias{Medina-Torrejon_2021}.
+In this phase, we detect only very few incidental reconnection sites with intermediate acceleration time values as shown on the middle diagram.
+According to the results in \citetalias{Medina-Torrejon_2023}, turbulence driven by the CDKI develops in the system only after $t=30$ L/c.
+The middle and bottom snapshots, at $t= 40$ and $45$ L/c, respectively, highlight the appearance of several particles being accelerated in the exponential regime (see the histogram of the particles energy distribution evolution with time in the upper panel of Figure 6 in \citetalias{Medina-Torrejon_2023}).
 They coincide with the emergence of several reconnection sites induced by fully developed turbulence in these snapshots.
-We can see a good correlation between the accelerated particles, specially with the fast reconnection sites associated to condition III in both snapshots.
-We also see connections with a few events of condition II, particularly at snapshot $t = 45$ L/c, when more particles start to accelerate in outer radii (see also Figure 1 from \citetalias{Medina-Torrejón_2023}).
+The rightmost panels of Figure \ref{jet3D} show the distribution of the reconnection events projected onto the XY plane (face-on view) for each snapshot.
+At t=40 and 45 L/c, the events with the longest acceleration times (condition I, pink) are preferentially located near the jet periphery, whereas the fastest events (condition III, green) are more concentrated toward the central region.
+The intermediate cases (condition II, yellow) are mostly distributed between these two extremes.
+This spatial distribution is consistent with that of the accelerated particles, which are concentrated mainly along the distorted jet spine and show a clearer association with the fastest reconnection events, especially those of condition III, although associations with the more numerous condition II events are also present.
+To illustrate this correspondence more clearly, Figure \ref{fig:placeholder35-45} shows separately the reconnection sites accumulated from t=35 to 45 L/c for condition II (left panel) and condition III (right panel), superposed on the distribution of accelerated particles with energies greater than or equal to 400 $mc^2$.
+The figure shows that the accelerated particles accumulate predominantly along the jet spine and are more strongly associated with the fastest reconnection events, i.e., those with the shortest acceleration times (green) (see also Figure 1 of \citetalias{Medina-Torrejon_2023}).